 They offer drop-in classes, class “packages,” workshops, repertory, performances, and studio rental.
 Length of classes, cost, and terms for each class are set by the instructor, so it’s very personal.
 It’s a wonderful to explore dance and meet other dancers!

 Jose Mateo’s adult program is one of the largest offerings of its kind in New England.
-It provides ballet opportunities for dancers at every skill level, from beginner through professionals, offered daily on a drop-in basis.
+It provides ballet opportunities for dancers at every skill level, from beginner through professionals, offered Monday through Saturday!
+With drop-in classes and ongoing sessions, there is an option for anyone’s schedule.
 Their studio space is truly special, located in the gothic revival Old Cambridge Baptist Church (circa 1867) in the Harvard Square Historic District.
 Its 50-foot ceilings, stained glass, and expansive interior space make dancing or spectating there a spiritual experience.